-If you have a simple Chapter 7, you will have a better chance of completing your case without a bankruptcy lawyer.
-The hallmarks of a simple Chapter 7 would include a:
+If you have a simple Chapter 7, you'll have a better chance of completing your case without a bankruptcy lawyer.
+Here's what a simple Chapter 7 case tends to look like:

-Further, if you wish to pay less on your house or car by stripping a second mortgage or cramming down a car loan, you'll need to file a motion or adversary proceeding with the court, which also isn't an easy task.
+Further, taking advantage of some Chapter 13 benefits—such as paying less on your house or car by stripping a second mortgage or cramming down a car loan—can be even more complicated.
+You'll need to file a motion or adversary proceeding with the court, which isn't an easy task.

-While you might be able to handle a simple Chapter 7 bankruptcy on your own, it makes sense to hire an attorney for more complicated cases.
+While you might be able to handle a simple Chapter 7 bankruptcy independently, hiring an attorney for more complicated cases makes sense.
 For instance, it's a good idea to hire an attorney if you:

 Here are some suggestions for finding the best bankruptcy lawyer for your job.

-Knowing someone who had a good experience with a bankruptcy lawyer is often your best source.
-Call that lawyer first.
+Someone who can refer you to a good bankruptcy lawyer is often your best source, and you'll want to call that lawyer first.
 Your lawyer might know a good bankruptcy lawyer, as well.
-Or, if a family member or a friend used a lawyer in a nonbankruptcy matter, ask that lawyer if they would recommend a bankruptcy attorney.
+Or, if a family member or a friend used a lawyer in a nonbankruptcy matter, ask for a bankruptcy attorney recommendation.

 If you're a member of a plan that provides free or low-cost legal assistance and the plan covers bankruptcies, make that your first stop in looking for a lawyer.

 Most county bar associations will give you the names of bankruptcy attorneys who practice in your area.
 Keep in mind that bar associations don't screen the lawyers.
-It's up to you to check out the credentials and experience of the person to whom the bar association refers you.
+It's up to you to check out the credentials and experience of the person the bar association refers you to.

 You can also find lists of bankruptcy lawyers online.
-A useful directory will provide information about the lawyer, such as the types of cases they handle, their philosophy on representing clients, and typical fees.
-One place to start is Nolo's lawyer directory, at www.nolo.com/lawyers.
-Also, check out www.nacba.org, a site that provides contact information for members of the National Association of Consumer Bankruptcy Attorneys.
+A helpful directory will provide information about the lawyer, such as the types of cases they handle, their philosophy on representing clients, and typical fees.

-Legal Aid offices offer legal assistance in many areas.
-A few offices do bankruptcies, although most do not.
-The federal Legal Services Corporation partially funds Legal Aid, and it's intended for low-income people.
-It's more likely for a Chapter 7 filer to find help.
-Few Chapter 13 bankruptcy filers will qualify.
+Legal Aid offices offer legal assistance to low-income people in many areas of law.
+A few offices do bankruptcies, and it would be more likely for a Chapter 7 filer to find help.
+It's unlikely that higher income earning Chapter 13 bankruptcy filers would qualify.

 Many law schools sponsor legal clinics and provide free legal advice to consumers.
-Some legal clinics have the same income requirements as Legal Aid; others offer free services to low- and moderate-income people.
+Some legal clinics have income requirements similar to Legal Aid.
+Others offer free services to low- and moderate-income people.